 One of my favorite things has always been to design dream houses, first in my mind and then on paper.
 Now what I do is log into my Knight Frank account and look at all the homes and estates for sale in the areas of the UK I love best.
 When I find a property I like, I open the brochure to read all about it, and I comb over floor plans.
 If I really love a property, I save all this to a Real Estate directory on my desktop, and I remodel the floor plans to my heart’s content (frustrated couldabeen architect that I am), imagining how I’d paper, paint and furnish the house.
 I might spend a few days on this until the novelty wears off, and then I move on.
 I usually log into that account about once every three months just to see what new listings there are.

 My current pet property is The Roffey Park Ballroom in West Sussex, and that’s what it is.
 The manor house has been cut up into apartments for sale while the separate ballroom is for sale on its own.
-Of course, none of these properties are anything I could ever afford—that’s the point of daydreaming, after all—but The Ballroom is actually pretty affordable.
+Of course, none of these properties are anything I could ever afford—that’s the point of daydreaming, after all and I enjoy immensely checking out the California Land listings—but The Ballroom is actually pretty affordable.
 I mean, there are houses right here in Stillwater for the same price that aren’t nearly as gorgeous and quirky and unique as The Ballroom.
 If you want to check it out further, here’s the listing.

 But the point is, I believe daydreaming is a great way to reach beyond my grasp, exercising the brain exactly as the body is exercised when we say, “Just five more crunches” or “Just one more mile.”
 The best part is that it comes naturally to us.
 We daydream for one-third to one-half of our waking hours, although a single daydream lasts only a few minutes.
 In my daily practice of mindfulness, daydreaming has become as important to me as meditation.
 In fact, it is a sort of meditation.
 And if all those New Age gurus are right about our ability to manifest what we want through creative visualization, then you may just one day find me an woman writing her memoirs in The Ballroom.